CookieDasora/project-knedita-client/README.md

 An open-source social media.

-You can find the backend-end [here](https://github.com/CookieDasora/project-knedita)
+You can find the back-end [here](https://github.com/CookieDasora/project-knedita)